 Go up a flight of stairs to the main exhibition and wander round at your leisure learning about the tapestry and the story it depicts.
 There’s plenty to entertain adults and children alike.

 The 2D Facsmilie

 Another flight of stairs (or the lift) leads you to a room where a 2D facsmilie of the entire tapestry is displayed.
 This really allows you to see the complexity of the stitches and the intricate details you may have missed.
 This floor also houses the cinema where a 16 minute film is played regularly alternating in French and then English.

 The scenes of the ships and the horses are particularly beautiful.
-Scene 57 (the penultimate one) shows Harold’ demise – killed by an arrow in his eye.
+Scene 57 (the penultimate one) shows Harold’s demise by an arrow in his eye.
 Once you’ve watched the film you then return to the ground floor and exit via the shop if you’d like a souvenir.

-For a more detailed look at the tapestry this video, filmed in the room where the tapestry is displayed, gives a good overview.
-David Dimbleby describes the historical significance of the Bayeux Tapestry for his 2009 BBC One Series, Seven Ages of Britain here.
+For a more detailed look at the tapestry this video gives a good overview.
+It was filmed in the room where the tapestry is displayed.
+David Dimbleby describes the historical significance of the Bayeux Tapestry for his 2009 BBC One Series, Seven Ages of Britain.